-Mari K. Swingle, PhD, is a Board-Certified Neurotherapist (2000), BCIA Fellow (2010), Senior Fellow (2017), AAPB Fellow 2020.
-She has Level Two Certification in EMDR, EFT, Level One Craniosacral Therapy, and practices under RCC Designation.
+Mari K. Swingle, PhD, is a BCIA Board-Certified Neurotherapist (2000), BCIA Fellow (2010), Senior Fellow (2017), AAPB Fellow 2020.
+She has Level Two Certification in EMDR, EFT, Level One Craniosacral Therapy, and practices under both RCC and R. Psych designation.
+She is a Registered Psychologist with the College of Psychologists of BC.
 Dr. Mari speaks regularly on the topic of technology, societal shifts, and mental health.
 She is also the Author of i-Minds: How Cell Phones, Computers, Gaming and Social Media are Changing Our Brains, Our Behavior, and the Evolution of Our Species. –And i-Minds 2.0 (Second Edition): How and Why Constant Connectivity is Rewiring Our Brains and What to Do About it (available April 2019).

 Dr. Mari K. Swingle (AKA Dr. Mari)